Is your plot crying out for a makeover? These cheap landscaping ideas demonstrate how a fabulous new look needn't be expensive to achieve.

 If you would like a more botanical feel, the team suggest planting black bamboo for a tropical-like screen with a contemporary edge.
 'Quick and easy to grow, this non-invasive variety delivers real impact, making it a garden designer favorite.'

-More top tips for cheap landscaping ideas
+More top cheap landscaping ideas

 Interior influencer Laura Higham of @The_Indigo_House recently transformed her own backyard into a show-stopping space on a budget (see the image below).
 She shares some of the top tips and cheap landscaping ideas that she used.